vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 ----

 A dictionary of key - value pairs that are mapped into the Storm runtime as variables.
-Some uses of this include providing data to the runtime that is used with a ingest script, or to provide secrets to the Storm runtime so that they will not be logged.
+Some uses of this include providing data to the runtime that is used with an ingest script, or to provide secrets to the Storm runtime so that they will not be logged.

 Example: